devchallenges-io/curriculum/responsive-web/html-css/5-css-position/css-position.md

 The `.absolutely-positioned` div will be placed 10 pixels from the top and right edge of its parent `.container`.
 Remember that if `.container` were not positioned (i.e., had `position: static;`), `.absolutely-positioned` would be placed in relation to the `<html>` root element instead.

-By using absolute positioning, web developers can create complex layouts where elements overlay one another or are precisely placed regardless of surrounding content.
-However, it's essential to use this property judiciously as it can lead to overlapping content if not managed correctly.
+By utilizing absolute positioning, web developers have the ability to construct intricate layouts where elements overlay one another or are precisely positioned regardless of the surrounding content.
+However, it is crucial to exercise caution when using this property as it can result in content overlap if not properly managed.

 ## 4. Fixed Positioning